jaredkiptoo/AWS-Cloud-Architecting-Project/README.md

 - **Functional Testing**:
   - Verified web application functionality through user interface testing.
   - Tested database connectivity and data retrieval.
-- **Load Testing**:
-  - Used tools like Apache JMeter to simulate high traffic and observe scaling.
 - **Failover Testing**:
   - Terminated EC2 instances to test Auto Scaling and ALB response.
 - **Security Testing**:
   - Performed vulnerability scans using tools like OWASP ZAP.
   - Tested IAM policies and role assignments.
 - **Monitoring and Logging**:
-  - Configured CloudWatch alarms for critical metrics.
   - Reviewed logs for EC2, RDS, and ALB to identify issues.

 ### Testing Tools Used

-- **AWS CloudWatch**: For monitoring and logging.
-- **Apache JMeter**: For load testing.
 - **MySQL Client**: For database verification.
 - **SSH Clients**: For secure access to EC2 instances.